atarassein/DArvis/README.md

 # DArvis
-A fork of [SleepHunter](https://github.com/ewrogers/SleepHunter4) that integrates features of [EtDA](https://github.com/wren11/ETDA).
+A fork of both [EtDA](https://github.com/wren11/ETDA) and [SleepHunter](https://github.com/ewrogers/SleepHunter4).
 I wanted to combine the robust polish of SleepHunter with the mad genius of EtDA to create a full-featured healbot free of malware or account-stealing tricks.

 ## Requirements